Strawberry Almond Milk

 - Strawberries: Look for fresh strawberries with a deep red color and green leaves at the top to ensure freshness.
 Wash them and cut off the green tops.
 Using a knife, slice them into small pieces so they cook faster and release more juice.

 - Almond milk: Go for plain, unsweetened almond milk to control the sweetness yourself.
-The best brands use as few ingredients as possible, like almonds and water, with no additional thickeners.

 How To Make Homemade Strawberry Almond Milk